7th July 2020 | Day 17 Post-Lockdown

 On the spur of the moment (which is how I like most of my interactions LOL) I asked if there were any appointments or spaces for that day.
 I told them that I wanted a wash and trim but no styling.

 They were taking walk-in appointments and there were no other customers in so they first took my temperature at the entrance, which was good.
-We must wear masks in public here anyway, even walking round the open air shopping center, so I was already wearing my Star Wars mask from The Colorful Geek.
+We must wear masks in public here anyway, even walking round the open air shopping center, so I was already wearing my Star Wars mask.

 Then they pointed the hydrogel out to me to sanitize my hands.
 I used a bit too much so ended up with sticky hands for about 5 minutes until it evaporated haha.